For fintechs, insuretechs, banks, insurance companies, and much of the financial world, the future lies in successful and smart collaborations.

 “It’s this growing understanding of customer needs that has rapidly driven innovation for both incumbents and startups – to rethink product development.”- The One Brief

-With this in mind, Zendrive is leveraging its Insurance Qualified Leads (IQL) solution to expand its ecosystem of sustainable partnerships and solve big problems for consumer apps in fintech and home security, insurers, and consumers alike.
+With this in mind, Zendrive is leveraging its Insurance Qualification Lens (IQL) solution to expand its ecosystem of sustainable partnerships and solve big problems for consumer apps in fintech and home security, insurers, and consumers alike.

 Zendrive’s IQL solution connects a network of fintechs, home security apps, and other consumer brands with top tier insurers through its Mobility Risk Intelligence (MRI) platform.
 The MRI platform gives all partners access to massive amounts of global driving data.